J3698/j3698.github.io/_posts/2021-09-19-opencv-ai-kit-writing-a-model-pipeline.markdown

 <div class="code"> python3 /opt/intel/openvino_2020.1.023/deployment_tools/model_optimizer/mo.py --input_model ./exports/test.onnx --data_type FP16
 </div>

 In  using this command, I'm using the model optimizer tool on the ONNX file, and also converting to 16-bit numbers.
-This will be faster and take up less memory then the original 32 or 64-bit numbers.
+This will be faster and take up less memory then the original 32 or 64-bit numbers the model uses.
 The output of this command is a <span class="code">.bin</span>, <span class="code">.xml</span>, and <span class="code">.mapping</span> file.

 Running this in Python looks a bit different; I have to call it using the subprocess library.
 I also move the outputs to the exports folder: